Aliases for PLA2G12A Gene

 GeneCards Summary for PLA2G12A Gene

 PLA2G12A (Phospholipase A2 Group XIIA) is a Protein Coding gene.
-Diseases associated with PLA2G12A include macular degeneration, age-related, 1.
-Among its related pathways are Metabolism and Fat digestion and absorption.
-GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
+Diseases associated with PLA2G12A include Isolated Elevated Serum Creatine Phosphokinase Levels.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
 An important paralog of this gene is PLA2G12B.

 PA2 catalyzes the calcium-dependent hydrolysis of the 2-acyl groups in 3-sn-phosphoglycerides.
 Does not exhibit detectable activity toward sn-2-arachidonoyl- or linoleoyl-phosphatidylcholine or -phosphatidylethanolamine.